 Special provisions are included for Gwinnett, Cobb and Fulton counties.

-- Gwinnett County – can hold a TSPLOST referendum on joining MARTA via contract at any time
+- Gwinnett County – Will hold a March 2019 TSPLOST referendum on joining MARTA.

-- Fulton County – can hold a referendum for additional a 0.2 percent sales tax for transit
+- Fulton County – can hold a referendum for additional a 0.2 percent sales tax for non heavy rail transit.

 All existing transit agencies still exist and will continue to exist.
 These include MARTA, the Georgia Regional Transportation Authority, the State Road and Tollway Authority, the Atlanta Regional Commission, Gwinnett County Transit, CobbLinc, CATS and others.